 Art Nouveau was an international style that included architecture, interior design, graphic art, textiles, lighting, furniture jewellery etc. and can be found in most Western countries.
 It was most popular from 1890 to 1910 and in only twenty years, it gave to the world beautiful pieces of art and architecture, that still shine today in Europe’s cities.

 In Portugal, the Art Nouveau movement was called Arto Novo and both Lisbon and Porto have many beautiful examples hereof.
 After spending one lovely month in Porto, searching the city for these overlooked gems, we’ve made this guide for you with map and all.
-Now you can go on an Art Nouveau Treasure Hunt yourself!
+Now you can go on an Art Nouveau Treasure Hunt yourself.
+Treasure’s in the front, map’s in the back:

 Around São Bento Train station